mogenson/async.h/README.md

 ```

 ```
-/* Yield task execution for a number of milliseconds.
-Yields until a timeout
+/* Yield task execution for a duration.
+Yields until the number of ticks
+ * elapsed is greater than duration.
+Requires TICK_FUNC() and TICK_TYPE to be
- * timer has expired.
-An optional return result pointer can be provided as a
+ * defined.
+An optional return result pointer can be provided as a second
- * second argument.
+ * argument.
  *
  * Examples:
- *     YIELD_FOR(1000) to delay for 1 second
+ *     YIELD_FOR(100) to delay for 100 ticks
- *     YIELD_FOR(1000, &var) where var is a static variable */
+ *     YIELD_FOR(100, &var) where var is a static variable */
-#define YIELD_FOR(milliseconds, ...)
+#define YIELD_FOR(duration, ...)

+/* The YIELD_FOR() macro above requires a reference clock in the form of an
+ * incremental counter for time comparison.
+Define TICK_FUNC() as the calling
+ * signature for this function and TICK_TYPE as the return type.
+TICK_TYPE can
+ * be any type that supports comparison operators.
+Rollovers for unsigned
+ * integers are handled.
+Below is a sample implementation for UNIX systems.
+ */
+#define TICK_FUNC() time(NULL) // get seconds since January 1, 1970
+#define TICK_TYPE time_t       // time_t is an integer
 ```

 ## Examples